 Endpoints attempt to register with a gatekeeper on startup.
 When they want to communicate with another endpoint, they request admission to initiate a call using a symbolic alias for the endpoint, such as an E.164 address or an email address.
 If the gatekeeper decides that the call can proceed, it returns a destination IP address to the originating endpoint.
-This IP address might not be the actual address of the destination endpoint, but instead it might be an intermediate address, such as the address of an IP-to-IP gateway or a gatekeeper that routes call signaling.
+This IP address might not be the actual address of the destination endpoint, but instead it might be an intermediate address, such as the address of a Cisco Unified Border Element or a gatekeeper that routes call signaling.